motoko104/Profile/README.md

 # Profile

-### Currently working on a complete revamp of my profile page to use canvas
+### Currently working on a complete revamp of my profile page

-#### Latest Update (07/31/19):
+#### Latest Update (02/23/20):

-* utilizing the basics of canvas to create custom cat image for opening page
+* reworking profile to be more dynamic and representative of myself.
+Starting with basic wireframing.

 ![Reference Images](/style/images/catHeadimg.jpg)